-We also recall, for the subsequent discussion, that the transposed operator $\boldsymbol{L}^{T}: T^*M \mapsto T^*M$ is defined as the transposed linear map of $\boldsymbol{L}$ with respect to the natural pairing between the tangent and the cotangent bundle of $M$
+We also recall that the transposed operator $\boldsymbol{L}^{T}: T^*M \mapsto T^*M$ is defined to be the transposed linear map of $\boldsymbol{L}$ with respect to the natural pairing between the tangent and the cotangent bundle of $M$: